buddhist-uni/buddhist-uni.github.io/_content/essays/buddha-was-bald_mazard.md

 pages: 20
 ---

-> One of the most obvious fallacies of modern Theravada Buddhism is the depiction of the Buddha with a full head of hair.
+> One of the most obvious fallacies of modern Theravāda Buddhism is the depiction of the Buddha with a full head of hair.